centria/console/docs/part0.md

 <h2> Permissions</h2>

 In Unix-like systems, the ability to read, edit and execute files and folders is controlled with permissions.
-This is especially useful in systems used by several users, such as the one at our department.
+This is especially useful in systems used by several users.

 The _Read_ permission allows the user to read the contents of a file.
 A user with the permission to _write_ can edit a file.
 The permission to _execute_ means that if the file is a program for example, the user can run it.
 Execute permissions are also required in order to move inside a folder with **cd**.
 If a user doesn't have the necessary persmission, usually the error **Permission denied** is printed out.